ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 This means that frontend receives its data in a predefined format from a source and should not add more functionality to it.
 For me this means an interface will do.
 Also, interfaces do not get transpiled to Javascript, while classes do.
-They give code hinting, they give compilation errors and they are not in your dist folder which is an ideal scenario to me.
+They give code hinting, they give compilation errors and they are not in your production code, which is an ideal scenario to me.
-When do I want classes?
+When do I prefer classes?
 For everything that needs added functionality.
-Frankly for everything not coming from an external source, I probably would use a class.
+Frankly for everything not coming from an external source, I would probably use a class.
 Yet there are still exceptions to this, and every case should be handled pragmatically.
-But for this post I am working with interfaces.
+For this post I am working with interfaces.
-And without any further ado, let's dive into some code.
+Without any further ado, let's dive into some code.

 # Literal narrowing
 ```typescript